antonhornquist/r/README.md

 ### Updating the R Lua module

 To be usable with functions in the R Lua module `R.engine` table module parameter metadata has to be included in the `R.specs` table. `R.specs` can be generated in SuperCollider from RModule metadata using the `Engine_R.generateLuaSpecs` method.
+TODO: new variant used

 Module documentation stubs may be generated in SuperCollider using the ```Rrrr.generateModulesDocSection``` method.
+TODO: new variant used

 ### Gotchas